 Our trip to Karnataka was a spur-of-the-minute decision.
 We took a short flight from Delhi to Bengaluru and landed around 11 am.
 We had already booked our rental car with Myles Cars, so it took us little time to collect our luggage, car, and get going.
 We’ve rented with Myles Cars several times in the past including Ladakh and Kerala and enjoyed their service, so we opted for them on this trip as well.

 We would strongly recommend renting with an Indian car rental company while you are in India.
 This is because driving in India is a whole different ballgame to driving in most other parts of the world, especially Australia, Europe, or US.
 For instance – it’s easy to get minor scratches on the car however careful you are!
 Indian car rental companies understand these little nuances well and have rules and regulations that fit the Indian market well.
-We booked a with Creta with Myles Cars – the roads around Bengaluru are in decent shape, so you won’t need a 4X4.
+We booked a Hyundai Creta with Myles Cars – the roads around Bengaluru are in decent shape, so you won’t need a 4X4.

 We drove straight to Mysore on Day 1 – it’s a 4 hour drive but it took us almost 5 hours because we got stuck in a massive traffic jam while leaving Bengaluru.

 Accommodation: We were unable to find the accommodation of our choice as we booked at the last minute so we ended up staying at Ni Ambari Suites for 1 night.
 This is an affordable hotel with great service and extremely spacious rooms that are done up well.
-But our washroom was quite manky, so I’m not sure I would recommend this hotel wholeheartedly.
+But our washroom was quite dirty, so I’m not sure I would recommend this hotel wholeheartedly.
 If you can stretch your budget a bit, Radisson Blu is a great mid-range hotel to stay in Mysore.
 It offers clean and spacious rooms and is located in close proximity to most sites.

 Day 2 – Explore Gundlupet and Gopalaswamy Hills